Protect Your Business Property With Commercial Property Insurance

 Basic property insurance usually covers losses caused by fires or explosions, theft, vandalism and damage from vehicles or airplanes.
 Additional coverage referred to as “endorsements” can be added to provide additional protection for things such as earthquakes and broken glass.

 The key items insured in business property insurance include your building, office equipment, inventory and outdoor items on the premises.

 Before you meet with an agent, you should take an inventory of your business.
 This helps you determine what property you want to insure, what its replacement value would be and if it’s worth insuring.

 The building that houses your business.
 (If you lease or rent your space and are obligated to insure the building you occupy, there's coverage for you too)

 All office equipment, including computers, phone systems and furniture, whether they’re owned or leased

 Inventory kept in stock

 Commercial property insurance plans pay for losses based on the replacement cost of the item or its actual cash value.

-Replacement cost (RC) refers to the amount necessary to repair, replace or rebuild property on the same premises, with comparable materials and quality without deducting any amount for depreciation.
+Replacement cost (RC) is the amount necessary to repair, replace or rebuild property on the same premises, with comparable materials and quality, without deducting any amount for depreciation.

-Actual cash value (ACV) is the cost to replace it with new property of similar style and quality, less depreciation.
+Actual cash value (ACV) is the cost to replace it with new property of similar style and quality, minus depreciation.